-The five-star Sony WH-1000XM3 headphones are some of the best wireless noise-cancelling headphones we've ever tested.
-But, they launched back in 2018 and we saw a new WH-1000XM4 model launch in August 2020.
+The five-star Sony WH-1000XM3 headphones are some of the best noise-cancelling headphones we've ever tested.
+But, they are now a few years old and have been replaced by the WH-1000XM4 model launched last year.
 The obvious question here is should you grab the older pair at a discount or splash out on the fresher model?

-In this article, we'll run the rule over both pairs of five-star wireless headphones and see how they compare in terms of sound quality, battery life, features, price and overall performance.
+We've run the rule over both pairs of five-star wireless headphones to see how they compare in terms of sound quality, battery life, features, price and overall performance.
 That way, you can make the right choice at the checkout.

 Sony WH-1000XM3 vs Sony WH-1000XM4: price